 Pursuing Excellence - Apply self-reflective, analytical, evaluative, intellectual, and transferable skills in the private and public sectors.

-Interdisciplinary - Develop a learner who is responsive to the changing interdisciplinary landscape, able to adapt to changing needs, paraprofessional roles and inter-professional working.
+Interdisciplinary - Develop a learner who is responsive to the changing interdisciplinary landscape and adapt to changing needs, paraprofessional roles and inter-professional working.

-Employability-driven - To provide individuals with the knowledge, skills and behaviours necessary to forge a career within the health and social care sector, through the acquisition of in-depth knowledge and understanding.
+Employability-driven - To provide individuals with the knowledge, skills and behaviours necessary to forge a career within the health and social care sector by acquiring in-depth knowledge and understanding.

 Internationalisation - Develop an understanding of the impact of diverse and cultural issues within health and social care.